 Three of the most famous actresses of the 1950s—Monroe, Lauren Bacall, and Betty Grable—step out of a dressing room while filming How To Marry A Millionaire.
 Here are the classic movies that didn't win Best Picture.

 Monroe strikes a pose while hopping off a plane in South Korea to appear with the USO Camp Show "Anything Goes" in 1954.
 These camp shows were to boost morale among soldiers during World War II, according to ABMC Education.

 During the same trip to South Korea, Monroe grins ear-to-ear with two soldiers from New York at the third division airstrip during her four-day tour.

 This candid photo of Monroe perched while speaking to the press is classic old Hollywood.
 Here are the old-Hollywood style tips you should be copying.

 Monroe advocated for good causes including civil rights.
 She offered assistance to kid-focused charities such as Milk Fund For Babies and March of Dimes, according to biography.com.
 In this photo, she hands out tickets to a charity circus performance at Sardi's restaurant in New York to benefit research for arthritis.

 Unlike her well-known window scene in The Seven Year Itch, this candid photo of Monroe looking out a window is a bit more relaxed.
-Here are the best rarely seen photos of JFK and Jackie Kennedy.
+These are the classic movies people lie about watching.